dockerizedrupal/drupalcamp-baltics-2015/README.md

 By adding -y flag to your apt-get install command, a package will be installed without first asking your confirmation.

-So if your command line fu is not that great, then by writing Dockerfiles you will definitely improve that skill by a lot.

 ---